 The Pharmacy Technician course is a one-semester, four-credit course that meets one evening per week.
 Completion of MATH 050 with at least a 2.0 grade, or attainment of math level 4 is a prerequisite.
-Completion of Pharmacology (AHCC 110) is recommended.
+Completion of Pharmacology (CHSE 115) is recommended.
+Successful completion prepares students to take the Pharmacy Technician Certification Board National Certification Exam.

 Nature of Work